Deep Learning Human Mind for Automated Visual Classification: Abstract

 \section{Abstract}

 What if we could effectively read the mind and transfer human visual capabilities to computer vision methods?
 In this paper, we aim at addressing this question by developing the {\it first visual object classifier driven by human brain signals}.
-In particular, we employ EEG data evoked by visual object stimuli combined with Recurrent Neural Networks (RNN) to learn a discriminative brain activity manifold of visual categories.
-Afterward, we train a Convolutional Neural Network (CNN)--based regressor to project images onto the learned manifold, thus effectively allowing machines to employ human brain--based features for automated visual classification.
-We use a 32-channel EEG to record brain activity of seven subjects while looking at images of 40 ImageNet object classes.
-The proposed RNN-based approach for discriminating object classes using brain signals reaches an average accuracy of about 40\%, which outperforms existing methods attempting to learn EEG visual object representations.
-As for automated object categorization, our human brain--driven approach obtains competitive performance, comparable to those achieved by powerful CNN models, both on ImageNet and CalTech 101, thus demonstrating its classification and generalization capabilities.
-This gives us a real hope that, indeed, human mind can be read and transferred to machines.
+In particular, we employ EEG data evoked by visual object stimuli combined with Recurrent Neural Networks (RNN) to learn a discriminative brain activity manifold of visual categories in a reading the mind effort.
+Afterward, we transfer the learned capabilities to machines by training a Convolutional Neural Network (CNN)--based regressor to project images onto the learned manifold, thus allowing machines to employ human brain--based features for automated visual classification.
+We use a 128-channel EEG with active electrodes to record brain activity of several subjects while looking at images of 40 ImageNet object classes.
+The proposed RNN-based approach for discriminating object classes using brain signals reaches an average accuracy of about 83\%, which greatly outperforms existing methods attempting to learn EEG visual object representations.
+As for automated object categorization, our human brain--driven approach obtains competitive performance, comparable to those achieved by powerful CNN models and it is also able to generalize over different visual datasets.